 Simple – A simple logo design makes it easy for someone to read and acknowledge what a business is selling or providing as a server.
 We all live hectic lives, and because of this, we have learned to skim over the content we come across.
-We search for various symbols and words to decide whether it’s worth the effort, to stop and read and acknowledge.
+We search for various symbols and words to decide whether it’s worth the effort, stop and read and acknowledge.
 A busy looking design doesn’t suit our lifestyles.
-It needs to be clear what its selling and bold.
+It needs to be clear about what it’s selling and bold.

 Memorable – A logo design has to stand out from the crowd and evoke an emotion that becomes memorable.
-Successful brands keep with a brand image if its successful for this reason.
+Successful brands keep with a brand image if it’s successful for this reason.
 Changing a logo design all the time will make it fade into the background.
 Coke Cola has stood the test of time.

 Versatile – Does your chosen logo design work across all mediums and applications?
 Does it look as good on a mobile phone as it does on a giant billboard?

 Appropriate – Does your Logo suit its intended purpose.
-Suppose you are working with a business owner, who has spent their time researching the markets.
+Suppose you are working with a business owner who has spent their time researching the markets.
 A logo may need to look like a competitor because that person intends to attract its customers.
 Working across departments and getting as much advice from all is the best root.

 Colour– Do not underestimate the importance of colour.
 Getting the colour right also depends on the types of customers you are attracting.
 A lot of people are not creative and don’t understand colours.